defencedigital/moduk-service-manual/src/your-community/software-development.md

 To join, send an email to: [UKStratComDD-Foundry-DSO-Engage@mod.gov.uk](mailto:UKStratComDD-Foundry-DSO-Engage@mod.gov.uk).

 {{ component('inset-text', {
-  html: 'You must only share and discuss OFFICIAL data. <a href="/security-classifications/">Find out about security classifications</a>.'
+  html: 'In community calls, only share OFFICIAL information. <a href="/security-classifications/">Find out about security classifications</a>.'
 }) }}

 ## Slack channels